Information for staff who are EU citizens and staff who work on EU-funded Horizon 2020 projects.

 The University is providing additional support for staff from the European Economic Area (EEA) and Switzerland (and any other member of staff with an EEA or Swiss partner and/or dependants), over the coming months:

-First Minister Nicola Sturgeon and her Cabinet held a public question and answer session to meet EU nationals living, working and studying in Scotland.
-The streamed event from 17 August 2016 can be viewed on YouTube.
+On 17 August 2016 First Minister Nicola Sturgeon and her Cabinet held a public question and answer session to meet EU nationals living, working and studying in Scotland.
+The streamed event can be viewed on YouTube.

 A series of open meetings have been held where staff have had the chance to hear from senior management about how the University will be responding to the referendum decision.